LoganG-lcwc/LoganG-lcwc/README.md

 - 👋 Hi, I’m @LoganG-lcwc
 -  I’m interested in doing programming
--  I’m currently doing a T-LEVEL course in digital 💻 i enjoy gaming in my free time and working on small projects 🎮 i also enjoy going to the gym 🏋️‍♂️
+-  I’m currently doing a T-LEVEL course in digital 💻
+-  enjoy gaming in my free time and working on small projects 🎮 i also enjoy going to the gym 🏋️‍♂️

 <!---